eBay Fee Calculator UK 2026 — How to Calculate Your Real Profit After Fees

 Is there a free eBay fee calculator for UK sellers?

 Yes — VaultSeller is a free Chrome extension that calculates eBay fees automatically on every listing page.
-It uses the correct FVF rate for each category, applies your store discount and Top Rated Seller status, and shows you profit, margin, ROI and break-even price in real time.
+It knows whether you sell as a private or business seller, uses the correct FVF rate for each category, applies your Top Rated Seller status, and shows you profit, margin, ROI and break-even price in real time.

 How do I calculate eBay fees on a mobile?

-Use the formula above: Final Value Fee = sale price × category rate (usually 12.8%).
-Managed Payments = (sale + buyer postage) × 2.7% + £0.30.
-Add both for total fees, then subtract from your sale price along with your costs.
+Private seller?
+Your fees are £0 on domestic sales.
+Business seller?
+Use the formula above: Final Value Fee = (sale + buyer postage) × category rate (usually 10.9%), plus 30p–40p per order, plus 0.35% regulatory fee.
+Add them for total fees, then subtract from your sale price along with your costs.

 Stop calculating fees manually